ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |    +---+       +---+         +---+        +---+    |
 +----------------------------------------------------+
 ~~~~
-{:#exam2 title="Example 2 of Incident Identification" artwork-align="center"}
+{:#exam2 title="Example 2 of Network Incident Identification" artwork-align="center"}

 As described in {{exam2}}, controller collect the network metrics from
 network elements, it finds the packet loss of P1 and the path delay
-of P2 exceed the thresholds, an incident 'VPN A degradation' may be
+of P2 exceed the thresholds, a network incident 'VPN A degradation' may be
 triggered after service impact analysis.

 ## Incident Diagnosis

-After an incident is reported to the network incident management client, the
+After a network incident is reported to the network incident management client, the
 incident management client MAY diagnose the incident to determine the root cause.
 Some diagnosis operations may affect the running network services.
 The
 client can choose not to perform that diagnosis operation after